ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Perform an Exchange with a Sell Order

-You now have two orders open for marscoin:
+You currently have two open orders for `marscoin`:

-- A sell order on the source chain (for 10marscoin at 15venuscoin)
+* A sell order on the Mars chain, where you are offering to sell 10 `marscoin` for 15 `venuscoin`.
-- A buy order on the target chain (for 5marscoin at 5venuscoin)
+* A buy order on the Venus chain, where you are willing to buy 5 `marscoin` for 5 `venuscoin`.

-Now, perform an exchange by sending a sell order to the source chain:
+To perform an exchange, you can send a sell order to the Mars chain using the following command:

 ```
 interchanged tx dex send-sell-order dex channel-0 marscoin 5 venuscoin 3 --from alice --home ~/.mars
 ```

-The sell order (for 5marscoin at 3venuscoin) is filled on the target chain by the buy order.

-The amount of the buy order on the target chain is decreased by 5marscoin.
+This sell order, offering to sell 5 `marscoin` for 3 `venuscoin`, will be filled on the Venus chain by the existing buy order.
+This will result in the amount of the buy order on the Venus chain being reduced by 5 `marscoin`.

 ```
 interchanged q dex list-buy-order-book --node tcp://localhost:26659